Applicants must meet the following requirements:

 - Have a research mentor with extensive experience in the field of liver disease

-- Be able to devote at least 50% of professional time to research (versus administrative, patient care, or teaching responsibilities)
+- Be able to devote approximately 50% of professional time to research for the next 2 years (versus administrative, patient care, or teaching responsibilities)

-- Be able to complete the proposed research within the 2-year award period, providing evidence (manuscript, presentation, or abstracts) for future research projects.
+- Be able to complete the proposed research within the 2-year award period, providing evidence (manuscript, presentation, or abstracts) resulting from the research

 Gilead’s Research Scholars Program is committed to building a more diverse and inclusive scientific community.
 Award selections are made without discrimination based on ethnicity, race, religion, national origin, gender, age, sexual orientation, physical or mental disability, genetic information or characteristic, gender identity and expression.